Holly Johnson: Frankie Goes to Hollywood

-Commercial success and fame

 After the band's reputation grew large enough to attract record company interest, they were eventually signed to a new record company, ZTT.
 Johnson became exposed to the general public via the phenomenal success of their debut single "Relax", which was a huge, and controversial, hit in 1984.
+The band's first three singles - "Relax" (1983), "Two Tribes" (1984), and "The Power of Love" (1984) all reached No. 1 of the UK Singles Chart; their fourth single, "Welcome to the Pleasuredome" (1985) reached No. 2.
+Frankie's debut album Welcome to the Pleasuredome, released in October 1984, sold around a quarter of a million copies in its first week, peaked at No. 1 on the UK Albums Chart, and was a top-10 seller internationally.

 After such success during 1984, when the band spent nearly four months at the top of the singles chart, Johnson was firmly established as a household name.
 By autumn 1986, his star had faded considerably.
 Frankie Goes to Hollywood had not released any material since early 1985 and were absent from that year's Live Aid event.

-In addition, he did not perform on the successful charity single "Do They Know It's Christmas?" by Band Aid in December 1984.
-By 1987 his relationship with the rest of the band had broken down irretrievably, not helped by his decision to gain legal rights to exclusive use of the band's name, without consultation with other members.
+In addition, Johnson did not perform on the successful charity single "Do They Know It's Christmas?" by Band Aid in December 1984.

+Recorded in March–July 1986, Frankie Goes to Hollywood's second album, Liverpool, was released the following October.
+Liverpool peaked at No. 5 in the UK Albums Chart and spawned three singles: "Rage Hard" (1986), "Warriors of the Wasteland" (1986), and "Watching the Wildlife" (1987).
+"Rage Hard" was a top 5 hit in the UK Singles Chart, peaking at #4, but "Warriors of the Wasteland" and "Watching the Wildlife" peaked at #19 and #28 respectively, suggesting Frankie's popularity was waning.
+Furthermore, the band was wracked by infighting; by 1987, Johnson's relationship with the rest of the band had broken down irretrievably, not helped by his decision to gain legal rights to exclusive use of the band's name, without consultation with other members.
 The UK Intellectual Property Office ruled against Johnson, however.
-During a reunion on the TV show Bands Reunited many years later, when the five members of Frankie Goes To Hollywood were invited to play together using equipment that had been set up for them, he (and guitarist Brian Nash) declined to take part, but he did not rule out the possibility in the future.
+During a reunion on the TV show Bands Reunited many years later, when the five members of Frankie Goes to Hollywood were invited to play together using equipment that had been set up for them, he (and guitarist Brian Nash) declined to take part, but he did not rule out the possibility in the future.
 In his own words; "If it happens, we do it properly.
 We have a reputation.
 I'm not a wedding singer!"